 Nathan was raised working alongside his father and family’s business landscape business, Edges of Indy Landscape Inc. His experiences from working in his family business inspired him to become an active member of the Shenandoah FFA Chapter.
 In high school, Nathan was an active member for five years of his chapter, where he served as chapter President, Vice-President and Student Advisor.
 He was also honored to be named State Champion and National Finalist in the Agricultural Communication – Entrepreneurship proficiency award area.

 Nathan has been to the convention several times earning honors including: Agricultural Issues Forum (4th place, Gold), Agricultural Communication CDE (4th place, Gold), Parliamentary Procedure (National Qualifier, Bronze).
 This is Nathan’s first year serving as an intern for the National FFA Organization and his sixth year to attend convention.
 Nathan’s future career goals are to become a Broadcast Meteorologist.

-Thomas Shaw, a sophomore at Wilmington College in Wilmington, Ohio, is studying Agriculture Education and Agriculture Communications.
+Thomas Shaw, a junior at The Ohio State University in Columbus, Ohio, is pursuing a Bachelor’s of Science in the area of Agriculture Communications.
 Shaw is from Greenville, Ohio where he raises registered dairy cattle with his family.
 In his free time, Shaw enjoys showing cattle at the local, state, and national levels while continuing to promote the agriculture and dairy industries.

-This is Shaw’s sixth National FFA Convention.
+This is Shaw’s seventh National FFA Convention.
 He has worked as a radio reporter for the 85th and 86th National FFA Convention for the Ohio Ag Net and WTGR Radio.
-This is his first year serving as an intern for the National FFA Organization.
+This is his second year serving as an intern for the National FFA Organization.